2023 Best General Visual & Performing Arts Schools in Virginia

 The average amount in student loans that visual arts majors at Northern Virginia Community College take out is $12,500.

-You’ll join some of the best and brightest minds around you if you attend University of Mary Washington.
-The school came in at #4 on this year’s Best General Visual & Performing Arts Schools in Virginia list.
-UMW is a small public school located in the suburb of Fredericksburg.
+You’ll be in good company if you decide to attend University of Mary Washington.
+It ranked #4 on our 2023 Best General Visual & Performing Arts Schools in Virginia list.
+UMW is a small public school located in the midsize suburb of Fredericksburg.

 While working on their degree, visual arts majors at CNU accumulate an average of around $25,500 in student debt.

-Tidewater Community College came in at #6 in this year’s edition of the Best General Visual & Performing Arts Schools in Virginia ranking.
-Located in the city of Norfolk, Tidewater Community College is a public college with a fairly large student population.
+Tidewater Community College ranked #6 on this year’s Best General Visual & Performing Arts Schools in Virginia list.
+Located in the medium-sized city of Norfolk, Tidewater Community College is a public college with a large student population.

-Explore all the Best General Visual & Performing Arts Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best General Visual & Performing Arts Schools in the Southeast Area or other specific states within that region.

 More General Visual & Performing Arts Rankings in Virginia